 The Boxer Time Fuse

-In a modest display case, we showcase four boxer time fuses with their original manufacturer’s tin, dated 13 October 1877.
-One of the boxer fuses is displayed openly, while the remaining three are stored in the well-preserved container manufactured by the Royal Laboratory in Woolwich, England.
-The four fuses are crafted from wood, marked as inert, and originate from the same production lot, bearing sequential numbers.
-The top of the tin is inscribed with “5 Fuses Time Boxer 9 Secs ML,” indicating their intended use for muzzle-loading smoothbore artillery, such as the 6-pounder and 9-pounder.
+In a sleek display case, four Boxer time fuses are shown alongside their original manufacturer’s tin, dated 13 October 1877.
+One fuse is displayed separately, while the remaining three remain housed in their well-preserved container, produced by the Royal Laboratory at Woolwich, England.
+All four are made of wood, rendered inert, and originate from the same production lot, as indicated by their sequential numbering.
+The tin lid is marked “5 Fuses Time Boxer 9 Secs ML,” identifying their use with muzzle-loading artillery.

 By Andrew Oakden